Dimitrije Kamenović: Club career

 On 14 July 2021, Kamenović joined Serie A side Lazio from FK Čukarički on a five-year deal.
 The Biancocelesti paid €3 million for the Serbian defender.

 On 31 January 2022, Lazio officially deposited Kamenović's contract with Lega Serie A.

 On 2 February 2022, Lazio included Kamenović in their UEFA Europa League squad list.

 On 30 December 2022, Kamenović joined Czech First League side Sparta Prague on loan from Lazio.

+On 15 February 2024, Kamenović was loaned to Yverdon in Switzerland.